 He died in his late 80s, and is buried in Kensal Green cemetery, London.

-Link to: Antique sculptures, carvings, plaques, tablets, coats of arms and panels
+Link to: Antique sculptures, carvings, bronzes, plaques and tablets

 Listed Price: £5,800 ( + vat in EU zone )